pthom/cvnp/Readme.md

 This library was updated in May 2023, with breaking changes from previous versions:

-* Previously, it was required to use the (now defunct) `cvnp::MatShared` in order to share memory between cv::Mat and a numpy array
+* Previously, it was required to use the (now defunct) `cvnp::Mat_shared` in order to share memory between cv::Mat and a numpy array.
-  Now the memory is *always* shared between cv::Mat and numpy arrays, since it was shown that this is faster and safe (since the cv::Mat's reference count is correctly updated)
+  The memory is now *always* shared between cv::Mat and numpy arrays, since it was shown that this is faster and safe.
 * cv::Matx cannot share memory with a numpy array

 For those interested in the previous API, it is still available in the [original_api](https://github.com/pthom/cvnp/tree/original_api) branch.